 Ibiza is THE party island, but while the boho and rave set make it their own each summer, this is an unexpectedly great place for family holidays as well, with safe, sandy beaches for tots, plenty of family entertainment and lots of fun for teens.
-Clubbers rarely venture far from Ibiza town, so the rest of the island with its dense pine forests is left for you to explore.
+Clubbers rarely venture far from Ibiza Town, so the rest of the island with its dense pine forests is left for you to explore.

 Or you may prefer to seek out smaller, more sedate (although not undiscovered) beaches for low-key picnics and paddling.
 Our favourites include Cala Llonga on the east side of the island, with its crystal-clear waters and great facilities, the popular family choices of Puerto de San Miguel and Portinaz in the north of the island, and, in the south, Figueretas, Playa d'en Bossa, Es Cavallet, Las Salinas, Cala Jondal, and Sa Caleta.
 Playa d’en Bossa has carousels and bouncy castles, while some of the larger beaches have playgrounds.
-In the west, try Talamanca, close to Ibiza Town and attracting an eclectic mix of people, including families.
+In the west, try Talamanca, close to Ibiza Town and attracting an eclectic mix, including families.

-For a spot of culture, take kids to Ibiza town’s medieval castle of Dalt Vila, a disorientating myriad of tunnels and labyrinthine streets, and to its Archaeological Museum, built over a Carthagean burial site reported to contain more than 4,000 graves.
+For a spot of culture, take kids to Ibiza Town’s medieval castle of Dalt Vila, a disorientating myriad of tunnels and labyrinthine streets, and to its Archaeological Museum, built over a Carthagean burial site reported to contain more than 4,000 graves.

 Look around the Can Marca Caves, a maze of caverns more than 100,000 years old, once used to smuggle illicit goods